Cerhenice: Sights

 The Church of Saint John of Nepomuk was built in the Baroque style in 1734, by Countess Leopoldina of Sternberg.
 She also had built the statue of Our Lady of Sorrows from 1745, located in the middle of the town square.

 The Gothic fortress in Cerhenice was built in 1340.
 In 1618, it was rebuilt in the Renaissance style.
-The fortress was looted by rebellious peasants in 1775 and three years later, the administration was moved to the newly built castle in the neighborhood.
+The fortress was looted by rebellious peasants in 1775 and three years later, the administration was moved to the newly built castle in the neighbourhood.
 In modern times, the building was converted into apartments.

 The Cerhenice Castle was built on the site of the farm buildings of the old fortress in 1770–1771.
 It was built by the Institute of Nobles in Prague and never served as the residence of the nobility.
-It is a one-story baroque building.
+It is a one-storey Baroque building.
 Today it is privately owned.